aziontech/docs/src/includes/docs_help_center/en/real-time-metrics/edge-applications/data-transferred/edge-caching/index.md

 >
 > ORIGIN -> EDGE -> END USER

 To use Edge Caching and analyze data on it, you must activate it in your account.
-See the [Edge Caching documentation](https://www.azion.com/en/documentation/products/edge-application/edge-caching/){: target="_blank"} for more information.
+See the [Edge Caching documentation](https://www.azion.com/en/documentation/products/edge-application/edge-caching/) for more information.

 > **In what unit does data appear on graphs?**
 >